ethanbowles03/2020-2021Prg2Port/README.md

 ___
 <h2 align="center">Launchpad</h2>

-#### Launchpad is a simulation of a music soundpad which djs and producers use.
+#### Launchpad is a simulation of a music sound pad that DJs and producers use.
 My group and I created this app using java swing, implementing many features from JButtons to ArrayLists to store looping audios.
-It is fully functional with up to 25 .WAV files which the user can select and also incudes loop and stop buttons in order to create some amazing mixes.
-The user is also allowed to import their own sounds into the "soundFiles" file.
+It is fully functional with up to 25 .WAV files which the user can select and also includes loop and stop buttons to create some amazing mixes.
+The user is also allowed to import their sounds into the "soundFiles" file.

 ___
 <h2 align="center">Crypto-Miner</h2>